 While Jio started offering its services in September last year, these services have largely been provided free till March and continue to be offered at discounted prices.
 Among other details, analysts and shareholders would look for data on revenue generation and the profitability timeline for this business.
 “Telecom would be the topmost thing to watch, as details on other business like the oil and gas segment have been already spelled out,” said an analyst with a domestic brokerage firm.

+In addition to financial details, analysts and investors will look out for official comments on plans for low-cost 4G phones.
 “While every AGM has the usual expectations on bonus issue (the previous bonus issue was in FY 2009-10), expectations this time are high on another large announcement in telecom, especially 4G feature phones,” analysts with JPMorgan wrote in a report dated July 12.